Keeping a Life Calendar

 Mostly green is the best.
 You're staying on track and that should be reflected in your overall health and happiness.

-Looking at that chart is brutal reality.
+Looking at that chart is a brutal reality.
 You do not have endless tomorrows stretching out forever.
 Each week you mark off brings you closer to the end.
 But, if those weeks are mostly green, there are two benefits.

 The first is that as you get older, you will have lived a life filled with accomplishments.
 You won't regret your past.